jvillste/dali/design.md

 # Merge

-* a transaction that has multiple parents.
+* a transaction that has more than one parent.

+# Parent ordering

+* The order of parents of a merge.

+# Trunk

+* The transactions on a path where only the first parent are traversed for each merge.

+# Branch

+* A path from a non first parent of a merge to the first fork.

+# Full path

+* A path that spans all of the parent transactions from a transaction to the root transaction.
+The parents of a merge are traversed in reversed parent ordering.

+# Depth

+* The length of a full path of a transaction.

+# Full path depth

+* The distance to the root from a transaction on some full path.

+# Graph

+* a set of edges that are specified by applying all of the statements in all of the transactions of a full path.

 ## EATVC index

-* A sorted set of [entity attribute transaction-depth value command] -tuples corresponding to a path.
+* A sorted set of [entity attribute transaction-full-path-depth value command] -tuples corresponding to a full path.
 * Is it possible to share the index between multiple graphs?
-  * The same index can be used to query the graph corresponding each transaction from a head transaction to the first fork.
+  * The same index can be used to query the graph corresponding each transaction in the trunk of one leaf.

 # Types